dgs700/angular-custom-element/README.md

 #### Do I have to use the included polyfill?

 No, the build script and distribution directory have minified versions with and without the polyfill.
-You can use Polymer's platform.js instead if you want to play with shadow DOM and HTML imports.
-Just keep in mind that platform.js is not suitable for use in production code compatible with current browsers.
+You can use Polymer's webcomponents.js instead if you want to play with shadow DOM and HTML imports.
+Just keep in mind that webcomponents.js is not suitable for use in production code compatible with current browsers.
+Now, as of mid-2015, the non-shadow DOM version called webcomponents-lite.js should work, but hasn't yet been tested.

 ## License and Copyright

-**Copyright (c) 2014 David Shapiro**
+**Copyright (c) 2014, 2015 David Shapiro**

 **MIT License**